(89959) 2002 NT7

-' (provisional designation ') is a near-Earth object with a diameter of 1.4 kilometers and potentially hazardous asteroid of the Apollo group.
+' is a near-Earth object with a diameter of 1.4 kilometers and potentially hazardous asteroid of the Apollo group.
 It has a well determined orbit with an observation arc of 64 years including precovery images by Palomar Observatory dating back to 1954.

 became the first object observed by NASA's NEO program to be assigned a positive rating on both the Torino scale and the Palermo scale for a small chance of an impact on 1 February 2019, however it passed Earth at roughly 0.4078 AU on 13 January 2019 with an uncertainty region of around ±108 km.

 Discovery

 It was discovered on 9 July 2002 by the Lincoln Near-Earth Asteroid Research team (LINEAR) at the U.S. Lincoln Laboratory Experimental Test Site near Socorro, New Mexico.
 At the time of discovery it only had a 6-day observation arc of 9–14 July, which poorly constrained possible future positions of the asteroid.